WMI Provider Host (WmiPrvSE.exe) High CPU Usage

 What is WMI Provider Host (WmiPrvSE.exe)?

-WMI Provider Host causes High CPU usage
+WMI Provider Host causes high CPU usage

-1. Go to Start Menu in Windows.
+1. Go to the Start Menu in Windows.

 2. Search for Event Viewer and open it.Open event viewer